Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 `0.8.4`
 - Decoration concealers were not revealing their bound decorations when dismantled
 - Scripted chests did not received event calls like they should
-- Nodes that format text or solve math expressions should now properly do it using the overriden player context
+- Nodes that format text or solve math expressions should now properly do it using the overridden player context
 - Resource on client side resource spawners could desync in specific scenarios, making the resources invisible.
 - Invisible wall was not interactable if its size was increased and it was disabled